OEmreTURAN/Adaptive-A-Star-and-NSGA-II-Framework-for-Multi-Goal-Navigation-of-Mobile-Robots/README.md

 ### A timing run was interrupted

 Run the same `segment_timing` command again from the same directory.
-Completed checkpoint records will be skipped.
+Completed records will be skipped.

 ### Aggregate-only mode produces empty summaries

-Confirm that the current working directory contains the `calculation_times_segment_Level-*.json` checkpoint files generated by `segment_timing`.
+Confirm that the current working directory contains the checkpoint JSON files created by `segment_timing`.

 ### Output files are not where expected

-The program writes generated files to the directory from which it was launched.
-Check the terminal's current working directory.
+The program writes outputs to the terminal's current working directory.

 ### Multiprocessing messages appear out of order

 The `test` and `sensitivity` modes process episodes in parallel.
 Interleaved progress messages are expected.
-Avoid launching multiple full evaluations simultaneously on the same machine.
+Avoid launching multiple long analyses simultaneously on the same machine.

 ## Citation

-If you use this repository, its source code, or its associated results in your research, please cite the associated article:
+If you use this software in academic work, cite the accompanying manuscript:

-**Turan O E, Misir O, and Ozden M 2026 Adaptive A*/NSGA-II Framework for Multi-Goal Navigation of Mobile Robots.
-Measurement Science and Technology**
+**Turan O E, Mısır O and Özden M, Adaptive A*/NSGA-II Framework for Multi-Goal Navigation of Mobile Robots.**

+## Support

+- Use [GitHub Issues](https://github.com/OEmreTURAN/Adaptive-A-Star-and-NSGA-II-Framework-for-Multi-Goal-Navigation-of-Mobile-Robots/issues) for software defects, installation problems, and reproducibility questions.
+- Contact [emre.turan@btu.edu.tr](mailto:emre.turan@btu.edu.tr) for questions about the methodology or manuscript.